MasonGYC/Go-Assignment/README.md

 ### Synchonization and Election
 - **Synchonization**
- If Coordinator alive, send SYNC message at certain interval to Worker.
+ If Coordinator is alive, it sends SYNC message at certain interval to Worker.
 If Worker receives SYNC message, update its data; if not for a timeout, start a election to elect itself as the Coordinator.

 - **Election by bully algorithm**
  A node sends ELECT message to nodes with higher ids.
 If receives ACK or STOP, go back to NORMAL state and stops election.
 If not for a certain time, broadcasts its victory to all.
 After broadcasting, switch role to Coordinator and start sending SYNC messages.